rksyouyou/SASOM-pkg/README.md

 - Accommodates both **fixed** and **random** genetic variant effects.

 ## Installation
-You can install the tcrl package by downloading the SASOM_0.1.0.tar.gz file to your local system.
+You can install the SASOM package by downloading the SASOM_0.1.0.tar.gz file to your local system.
 Once downloaded, install it from your local file path using the following command in R:

 ```{r}
 install.packages("path/to/SASOM_0.1.0.tar.gz", repos = NULL, type = "source")